 - Customize each medication, including the symbol, color, dosage needs, and name

 - Add vitals and measurements, such as average heart rate, blood pressure, etc.

 - Enter doctor information, such as name and phone number

 - Get reminders when it’s time to refill

 - Share health information with a caregiver, parent, spouse, or child, so they can see whether you’ve taken certain medications and get reminders too

 I’ve been using this Medisafe app for a few years, and I don’t know what I would have done, especially in the early days of my injury, without it.
 It helps me keep on track as far as my medications and doctor appointments go.

 How do you manage your medications?

-If you enjoyed this article, check out my YouTube channel for spinal cord injury-related videos, and please subscribe so you don’t miss out on future videos!
-Also, check out all my posts on the 180 Medical blog, which include helpful tips for all kinds of aspects of living with a spinal cord injury.
+If you enjoyed this article, check out my YouTube channel for spinal cord injury-related videos, and please subscribe, so you don’t miss out on future videos!
+Also, check out all my posts on the 180 Medical blog, which include helpful tips for all aspects of living with a spinal cord injury.